 Complex tremor is a tremor that has features of more than one type of tremor.
 Common causes of complex tremors are psychologic factors and widespread nerve damage such as that caused by diabetes or Guillain-Barré syndrome.

 Tremors can be normal (physiologic) or abnormal.
-Many disorders can cause tremor (see see Some Causes and Features of Tremor).
+Many disorders can cause tremor (see see Table 1: Some Causes and Features of Tremor).

 Most commonly, tremors are